marq24/emacberry.com/_docs/2500-offroadnav.md

    direction you have to go (use also the ZOOM IN function in this case).<br/><br/>
    Please note additionally that it could happen, that the next waypoint will not be calculated correctly (reported by a user) in this case please make use of the <span class="btn">![button-rec](/assets/img/gpsl/button-resetnav.png)</span>
-   **Reset Navigation** overlay button. in order to rerun the "find the closest point on the path to your current location and calculate the next waypoint.
+   **Reset Navigation** overlay button. in order to rerun the _find the closest point on the path to your current location_ and calculate the next waypoint.

 6. Now you should move towards the direction GPSLogger II is pointing to.
 Please have in mind (depending on your physical start location) that GPSLogger II cannot take any natural barriers like buildings or rivers into account.
 It will be assumed you are already quite close to one of the locations that are along the path.

-7. When the distance between your current location and the point to which GPSLogger II is pointing at the moment is less than 15m/50&nbsp;ft (depending on your 'When Waypoint is reached' setting) the current waypoint is considered as reached and the next waypoint to reach will be automatically calculated and will be set as the new location to reach.
+7. When the distance between your current location and the point to which GPSLogger II is pointing at the moment is less than 15 m/50&nbsp;ft (depending on your 'When Waypoint is reached' setting) the current waypoint is considered as reached and the next waypoint to reach will be automatically calculated and will be set as the new location to reach.

 8. Now you are in a loop of step 6) until you reach the final/last location (waypoint) that is recorded on the path, and